-9 Project name Developing new imaging techniques to study differences in the brain in Parkinson's (G-2301)
+20 Project name Developing new imaging techniques to study differences in the brain in Parkinson's (G-2301)

 Lead researcher Dr Christian Lambert

 Start and end date November 2023 to November 2026

 Location University College London

 Cost £283,132

-Type: Cure Stage: Scientific discoveries

 Diagnosing Parkinson's is hard, as it can look different for everyone.
 This suggests it can be caused by different things in different people.
 A non-invasive method of measuring progression called quantitative MRI (qMRI) can detect small, individual changes in brain structures that are affected in Parkinson's.